gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 </div>
 <br/>
 Node systems were still appealing to me however for different reasons;
-they can be more intuitive and less intimidating than text-based coding and they tend to look better on screenshots.
+they can be more intuitive and less intimidating than text-based programming and they tend to look better on screenshots.
 Then maybe it'll be easier for me to convince artists to get on board? :slightly_smiling_face:

 <!--